-If you're looking for open-source EDA software that runs under Mac OS X, you've come to the right place.
+If you're looking for open-source Electronic Design Automation (EDA) software that runs under Mac OS X, you've come to the right place.

 The rest of this page assumes that you have Fink, Xcode, and some version of X11 installed on your machine.